khadas/khadas_docs/android/source/vim4/ChangeBootLogo.md

 $ make installclean -j8
 $ make otapackage -j8
 ```
-3. Burn upgrate package update.img to your device you can refer [How To Upgrate](UpgradeViaUSBCable.html), restart then you can see the new boot logo.
+3. Burn update.img to your SBC, you can refer [How To Upgrade](UpgradeViaUSBCable.html).
+Restart for changes to take effect.

 {% note info Note %}
-* Replace `PATH_YOUR_PROJECT` to your project path
+* Replace `PATH_YOUR_PROJECT` with your project path
-* Replace `TARGET_LUNCH` to your lunch select
+* Replace `TARGET_LUNCH` with your selected lunch
   * For VIM4, it's kvim4-userdebug
 * `TARGET` should be kvim4
 {% endnote %}